 Maximizing efficiency is usually a major goal to help a company reduce costs and gain a competitive advantage.

 In 2016, Fontbonne’s program was recognized by Supply & Demand Chain Executive Magazine as one of the top 35 in the field.
 It was also named a 2018 Top Online College for Master’s in Supply Chain Management by SR Education Group.

-Courses are taught by faculty with real-world experiences and are offered in an eight- week online format, as well as at Fontbonne’s new West Campus in west St. Louis County.
+Courses are taught by faculty with real-world experiences and are offered in an eight- week online format.
 The curriculum focuses on strategies to create collaboration among the supply chain partners that will develop greater value, quality, efficiency and reduced costs throughout the organization.

 A degree in supply chain management opens up a world of job opportunities.
 According to the United States Department of Labor, jobs in the field will increase steadily over the next decade.
 Below, we catch up with one recent grad, Brandon Grissom, who earned his master’s in supply chain management in 2018.